Heroes-Cyber-Security/final-ad-gemastik-2024-preparation/README.md

   * `./control.py setup && ./control.py start`
 * Print team tokens and send to each team correspondingly
   * `./control.py print_tokens`
-* When you want to stop ForcAD
+* When you want to stop ForcAD and clean the leaderboard
   * `./control.py reset && sudo rm -rf docker_volumes`

 <br/>